mistic100/devlog/content/posts/2024-12-add-wifi-to-old-ac/index.md

     image: cover.jpg
 ---

-Today we create a device to add connectivity to a rather old AC unit which is only controllable with a infra-red remote.
+Today we create a device to add connectivity to a rather old AC unit which is only controllable with an infrared remote.

 The goal is to build a small box which can emit IR signals and be controlled by Home Assistant.
 This enables features like power on the unit in heater or cool mode before arriving home, automate power off when leaving home, etc.

 ## Hardware

-In order to send IR signals we need a transmitter capable of 38kHz, these are easy to find and very cheap [on aliexpress](https://aliexpress.com/item/1005007728215137.html).
+In order to send IR signals we need a transmitter capable of 38kHz, these are easy to find and very cheap [on Aliexpress](https://aliexpress.com/item/1005007728215137.html).

 {{< image src="images/ir-led.jpg" title="IR LED module" >}}